Video Individual Counting and Tracking from Moving Drones: A Benchmark and Methods: Methodology

 where $\delta$ denotes the sampling interval between frames.
 For tracking, it needs to determine the position coordinates and identity of each pedestrian in every frame.

 The overall pipeline of GD\textsuperscript{3}A is illustrated in Fig. \ref{fig:pipeline}.
 The training set $\mathcal{V}=\{V_j, P_j, ID_j\}_{j=1}^m$ consists of $m$ video clips $V_j$ along with their corresponding annotations.
 The annotations include the coordinates of pedestrians' head $P_j$ in each frame and their unique identity $ID_j$ throughout the entire video clip.
 During training, frames $F_t$ and $F_{t+\delta}$ are sampled from a video clip $V_j$ with a random interval $\delta$.
 The feature maps $\mathbf{F}_t$ and $\mathbf{F}_{t+\delta}$, as well as the global density maps $\hat{\mathbf{D}}_t^g$ and $\hat{\mathbf{D}}_{t+\delta}^g$, are then obtained using the backbone and a pre-trained image-level density estimation model, respectively.
-The feature maps are first filtered using the global density maps to retain head descriptors $\mathbf{f}$ of pedestrians.
-These descriptors are then enhanced using pedestrians' position.
-The enhanced descriptors are processed by an Attention GNN to obtain association descriptors $\mathbf{d}$.
-Descriptors $\mathbf{d}$ from the two frames, together with the dustbin query, are fed into the dustbin score predictor to obtain an adaptive dustbin score $s$.
-Optimal transport then incorporates this adaptive dustbin score $s$ to establish matching results between descriptors.
-Finally, based on the matching results, the global density map $\hat{\mathbf{D}}_t^g$ is decoupled into the shared density map $\hat{\mathbf{D}}_t^s$ and the outflow density map $\hat{\mathbf{D}}_t^{o}$.
-Similarly, $\hat{\mathbf{D}}_{t+\delta}^g$ is decomposed into the shared density map $\hat{\mathbf{D}}_{t+\delta}^s$ and the inflow density map $\hat{\mathbf{D}}_{t+\delta}^{in}$.
-The shared density map $\hat{\mathbf{D}}_{t}^s$ ($\hat{\mathbf{D}}_{t+\delta}^s$) represents pedestrians that appear in both frames $F_t$ and $F_{t+1}$.
-The outflow density map $\hat{\mathbf{D}}_t^{o}$ contains pedestrians present in $F_t$ but absent in $F_{t+1}$.
-Note that the shared and outflow density maps are byproducts, and only the inflow density map is useful.
+The feature maps are first filtered using the global density maps to retain visual descriptors $\{\mathbf{f}^t_i\}_{i=1}^N$ and $\{\mathbf{f}^{t+\delta}_i\}_{i=1}^M$ for each pedestrian head in each frame.
+Note that a group of multiple visual descriptors, rather than a single descriptor, is retained for each pedestrian head.
+These visual descriptors are then enhanced using position.
+The enhanced descriptors are processed by an Attentional Graph Neural Network (AGNN)~\cite{SuperGlue} to obtain association descriptors $\{\mathbf{d}^t_i\}_{i=1}^N$ and $\{\mathbf{d}^{t+\delta}_i\}_{i=1}^M$.
+Association descriptors from the two frames, together with the dustbin query, are fed into the dustbin score predictor to obtain an adaptive dustbin score $s$.
+Optimal transport then incorporates this adaptive dustbin score $s$ to solve optimal matching matrix $\mathbf{P}^*$ between association descriptors.